MIFY-AI/MAIC2020-Yote/README.md

 ## The Game

-The game chosen for this edition is Yote.
-It is played by 2 players on a board generally either 6 squares out of 5 or 5 squares out of 5.
-Each player has 12 pieces of different colours.
-The aim of the game is to capture all the opponent pieces.
-More information on the competition and the rules of the game is available [here](https://maic.mify-ai.com/maic2019).
+One of the chosen game for this edition is Yote.
+Informations on the competition and the rules of the game is available [here](https://maic.mify-ai.com/maic2019).

 ## Setup